ashishfromdelhi/FluidFramework/packages/test/service-load-test/README.md

 >To print all messages, provide `--log '*'` or `--log 'fluid:*'`.
 For example, to filter to only Container logs, provide something like: `-l 'fluid:telemetry:Container:*'`.

+#### --numDoc, -z
+By using this parameter we can create z number of documents, By default it's value is 1.
+All the configuration in [testConfig.json](./testConfig.json) is per document.for instance if numDoc is 2 then totalSendCount will be 2X.